ssadedin/bpipe/docs/Language/From.md

   }
 ```

-**Match all CSV files from the last stage that produces a CSV file**
+**Match all CSV files from the last stage that produces a XML file**
 ```groovy

   from("*.csv") transform("xml") {